TMiclot/MICLOT/User_Guide/__glossary.md

-## Repulsion
+## Repulsion & Clash

-**Synonym:** clash

-A repulsion, or clash, is a pair of close residues with same charge or diffrerent hydropathy (hydrophile or hydrophobe).
+Repulsion and clash involve a pair of close residues with same charge or different hydropathy (hydrophile or hydrophobe).

+If the distance between the backbones is close but the side chains are far apart, then repulsion occurs.

+If the distance between the backbones is close and the side chains are close, then there's a clash.

-List of all repulsion types:
+List of all repulsion/clash types:

 - Anion-Anion
 - Cation-Cation